 Every time I make salmon cakes I ask myself why I don’t make them more often.
 Every single time.

-I didn’t grow up eating salmon cakes (or salmon patties if that’s what you are used to calling them), as a matter of fact I remember exactly the first time I made them for my husband (at the time fiance) and me.
+I didn’t grow up eating salmon patties, as a matter of fact I remember exactly the first time I made them for my husband (at the time fiance) and me.
 It was early in our relationship, and I remember how much I was enjoying cooking for someone other than myself.
 At the time I found a salmon patty recipe on the side of some canned salmon, or maybe it was the Old Bay seasoning can.

-For salmon cakes, I like to use this Wild Alaskan canned salmon that I pick up at Costco.
+For salmon patties, I like to use this Wild Alaskan canned salmon that I pick up at Costco.
 The quality is great and I’ve been buying it for years.
 It’s skinless and boneless.
 I’ve tried other canned salmon that I wasn’t crazy about – this one is definitely my go to canned salmon (I really only use it for salmon patty recipes).
 If you can’t find this brand, the Kirkland brand canned wild salmon is excellent too.

 My husband always says that salmon patties remind him of his mom, she made them often for dinner while he was growing up.
 I love when food sparks memories of loved ones like that.
 I made these over the weekend and shared them with my in laws.
 I kind of threw this recipe together (making sure to use Old Bay – a Goodman family favorite), so I’m not sure how close to the original salmon patty recipe my mother-in-law always used but I’m happy to report that everyone approved. 🙂